dotnet/docs/docs/core/porting/upgrade-assistant-uwp-framework.md

 ## Things to know before starting your migration journey

-This tool currently supports C# and in most cases the app will require additional effort to complete the migration.
-The goal of the tool will be to convert your project and code so that it can compile, but features that require additional developer investigation will have TODO comments.
-Please check out the what’s supported page [here] (https://docs.microsoft.com/en-us/windows/apps/windows-app-sdk/migrate-to-windows-app-sdk/what-is-supported)] before you begin your migration journey.
+This tool currently supports C#, and in most cases the app will require additional effort to complete the migration.
+The goal of the tool is to convert your project and code, so that it can compile.
+Some features require you to investigate and fix, and have `//TODO` code comments.
+For more information about what to consider before migrating, see [What is supported when migrating from UWP to WinUI 3](/windows/apps/windows-app-sdk/migrate-to-windows-app-sdk/what-is-supported).

 Additionally, you may choose to wait for the next version of .Net UA tool before you start migrating your app because of the current limitations of the tool: